US set to appeal UK refusal to extradite WikiLeaks' Assange

 Lawyers for U.S. authorities have been granted permission to appeal.
 At an earlier hearing they questioned the psychiatric evidence in the case and argued that Assange does not meet the threshold of being “so ill” that he cannot resist harming himself.

-Even that will likely not end the epic legal saga, since the losing side can seek to appeal to the U.K. Supreme Court.
+The High Court’s ruling will likely not end the epic legal saga, however, since the losing side can seek to appeal to the U.K. Supreme Court.

 U.S. prosecutors have indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks’ publication of thousands of leaked military and diplomatic documents.
 The charges carry a maximum sentence of 175 years in prison.